ErrorNoInternet/GopherProxy/README.md

 # WikiProxy
-WikiProxy is a fork of GopherProxy, but made only for Wikipedia
+WikiProxy is a branch of GopherProxy, but made only for Wikipedia